Hanover - When to Visit

 Year-Round Essentials

-comfortable walking shoes with good grip
+comfortable walking shoes with genuine water resistance

 Clothing